brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 18 bht.md

 2. "There are three kinds of life in this world.
 The first is animal life, which consists only of motion and the bodily senses, and which we have in common with the brutes; the second is human life, which we have as the children of Adam; and the third is that supernatural life, which believers alone obtain."
 3. "The regeneration of believers is here called, by way of eminence, the life of God, because then does God truly live in us, and we enjoy his life, when he governs us by his Spirit."

+### Philip Schaff:
+1. "Being darkened in their understanding.
+The participle points to a condition which has been effected in the past, and the seat of this darkened condition was the intellectual part of our nature."
+2. "Being alienated from the life of God...
+‘The life of God’ means the true spiritual life which belongs to God, and which He bestows on men.
+The two clauses stand related, the one is the internal condition, the other the external result."
+3. "Because of the ignorance...
+This is an ‘ignorance’ which is now natural and peculiar to them.
+It is the ground of the darkening of the understanding... the ignorance peculiar to heathenism was the ground of growing mental obscuration."

 ### Archibald T. Robertson:
 1. "Being darkened (εσκοτωμενο οντες)."
 2. "In their understanding (τη διανοια)."